Docu-Mental/documental/README.md

-This repo hosts a technical writer portfolio.
+This repo hosts a technical writer portfolio in GitHub Pages.